- 30.3 MP Mirrorless Camera

 Image Stabilization:

-I discovered that both cameras rely on lens-based picture stabilization because neither features in-body image stabilization (unlike Canon’s newest versions).
+I discovered both cameras rely on lens-based picture stabilization because neither features in-body image stabilization (unlike Canon’s newest versions).

 Although it is not stated in the EOS R’s specs, the EOS RP does feature Digital IS for movies.
 EOS R is better suited to professional video use.